alexcodes11/General-Elections/README.md

 ## View Live Demo
 [https://general-election.herokuapp.com/](https://general-election.herokuapp.com/)
 <br>
-Disclaimer !!!
-This project is very new and is a work in progress I still have a lot to work on.
+Just wanted to mention this project is constantly changing because I am improving it everyday!

 ## The Algorithm to Gather Data from the Politician's Website